WelkinU/CodeDepot/README.md

-# Various Coding Challenges
+# Code Depot - Coding Challenges, Random Code Modules, etc.

-This repository's goal is to be a way to share/host some small independent scripts that don't need a whole repo.
+This repository's goal is to be a way to share/host some small standalone scripts that don't need a whole repository.

 ## Generalized Threes Challenge Solver - [GeneralizedThreesChallengeSolver.py](GeneralizedThreesChallengeSolver.py)